HR-Fahim/Building-an-Simple-Area-Based-Flat-Booking-System-Using-Java-Java-Swing/README.md

 # Program Features
 In this program, one can sign up to create a personal account and also log in using that information.
 After the login step, one can choose his/her preferred area.
 Next, he/she can choose his/her desired flat (one can choose one flat at a time) and book it by confirming it.
 The booked flat can not book someone else again.
-The program gets flat data from internal hardware located file named `common.txt` & `common1.txt` file (located in: `Java Project/FamilySelection`) and uses the `user.txt` file (located in : `Java Project/User txt`) to store user information. <br/>
+The program gets flat data from internal hardware located file named `common.txt` & `common1.txt` file and uses the `user.txt` file to store user information. <br/>
 > A demo video of this project has been attached with the project files.<br/>

 <sub> ****P.S.*** It was a part of project from CSE215 course offered by CSE, NSU (North South University).*<sub/>